Features

 Flexible Taxonomy

-You can opt-in to what we call flexible taxonomy.
-When enabled, this features allows users to execute commands without adhering to your defined command taxonomy.
+You can opt in to what we call flexible taxonomy.
+When enabled, this feature allows users to execute commands without adhering to your defined command taxonomy.

-This is a great way to make your CLI more user friendly, especially if you have long command names that can be hard for users to remember.
-For example, it might be hard for users to remember if the command is called project deploy metadata start or if it's called project start deploy metadata - with flexible taxonomy, both are valid!
+This feature makes your CLI more user-friendly, especially if you have long command names which users find difficult to remember.
+For example, users can find it hard to remember if a command is called project deploy metadata start

 TypeScript (or not)

-oclif can package your CLI into different installers that will not require the user to already have node installed on the machine.
-These can be made auto-updatable by using plugin-update.
+oclif can package your CLI into different installers that don't require the user to already have Node.js installed on their computer.
+You can make these installers auto-updatable by using plugin-update.

 Autocomplete

-Include terminal autocompletion for your CLI via plugin-autocomplete.
-Once installed, users can complete command names and flag names.
+Include terminal autocompletion for your CLI with the plugin-autocomplete.
+After the autocomplete feature is configured, users can complete command names and flag names by pressing the tab